Skip to Content

 3. Keep humidity high with pebble trays or a plant mister.

-4. Don't repot until spring
+4. Don't repot plants until spring.

-5. Avoid drafts from cold windows
+5. Avoid drafts from cold windows.

-6. Group plants on a plant stand for best results
+6. Group plants on a plant stand for best results.

-7. Watch light levels and move plants if necessary
+7. Watch light levels and move plants if necessary.

-8. Don't fertilize until spring
+8. Don't fertilize until spring.

-9. Check for pests such as mealy bugs, and spider mites
+9. Check for pests such as mealy bugs, and spider mites.

-10. Take cuttings of plants you can't bring in doors.
+10. Take cuttings of plants you can't bring indoors.

 Share on Social Media